 The dfdl:prefixLengthType property may be specified in attribute or short form

-Short form MUST NOT be used on the xs:schema element.
+Short form must not be used on the xs:schema element.

 It is a Schema Definition Error if the same property is specified in more than one form.
 That is, there is no priority ordering where one form takes precedent over another.